Nash was at a party, and no one was trying to kill him.

 “It is funny, isn’t it,” said Tezcatlipoca, approaching from the other side.
 “You sacrifice yourself for the sake of human existence, but then, they are always asking ‘what have you done for me lately.'”

 “Hey,” said Huitzilopochtli, a smile on her face, teeth bloody and red.
 “That’s why you always leave yourself a little miraculous work to do later.
 Remind them why they need you.”
-She slapped Coyolxauhqui on the shoulder, and the angry moon goddess snarled at him.
+She slapped Coyolxauhqui on the shoulder, and the angry moon goddess snarled at her.
 “It’s not blood, but what the hell.
 Faith is faith.”

 “Quite so.
 We live in an entropic universe,” said Tezcatlipoca, and sighed softly.
 “I know what the future will bring, and it is none of it good.
 But you make life uncertain, Silas.
 In crisis comes opportunity.
 For a better world.”
 She waved.
 “Please, follow me.
 I have something you want to see.”